ItsSoldier567/ItsSoldier567/README.md

 - 👋 Hi, I’m @ItsSoldier567
-- 👀 I’m interested in deez nuts
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning deez nuts
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on deez nuts
+- 💞️ I’m looking to collaborate on tu madre
 - 📫 How to reach me adhawan63@ladueschools.net

 <!---